cicirello/JavaPermutationTools/README.md

 testbin (for the compiled JUnit tests), lib (for the jar file of the library), and exbin (for the compiled example programs and experiment replication programs).

+## Building the Library (Windows batch script)

+We strongly recommend using ant (see previous section).
+However, the /build directory also contains a Windows batch file (build.bat) which can be used to build the library.
+It simply relies on javac, jar, and java for the build.
+At a command prompt simply execute `build` (if your working directory is the build directory) or `build\build` (if your working directory is the parent of build).
+This script will compile all source code, all JUnit tests, all example programs, and will generate the jar of the library, as well as execute all JUnit tests.
+The output of JUnit is a bit less verbose with this approach.

 ## Contribute